 The here and now is what matters

 Gen Z are interested in what’s happening here and now.
 The modern workplace has become so flexible and unregulated that few people expect to be there for the long, long term.
 But if the workplace is good for now, they won’t be inclined to leave.
 It’s important to emphasise the benefits of the near future regularly, rather than trying to motivate Gen Z with a distant plan down the track.
 They’ll be looking forward to the party at the end month, rather than the retirement package.

-Gen Z are used to having everything personalised just for them—from Spotify playlists to Facebook news feeds to Google search algorithms.
-They’ve grown up getting little hearts drawn in the foam of their coffees.
+Gen Z are used to having everything personalised just for them – from Spotify playlists to Facebook news feeds to Google search algorithms.
+They’ve even grown up getting little hearts drawn in the foam of their coffees.
 Career paths are no different and Gen Z are incredibly excitable when it comes to forging their own paths and doing things their own way.
 Flexibility is the name of the game.
 Play to their strengths and provide them with personalised options.
-Tailor a new role just for them.
-This will motivate them and inspire them.
+Heck, tailor a new role just for them if you can; this will motivate and inspire them.

 Gen Z will never be satisfied with an answer like, “We do it this way because we’ve always done it this way and it’s too hard to change the system now.”
 They are efficiency experts and will always look for new ways to do things more quickly and effectively.
 There’s probably an app for that now, and they’ll show it to you and teach you how to use it.
 This is an invaluable attribute for an employee.
 All you need to do is relinquish the reigns and let them create more efficient processes.
 In a word, let them work to their full potential.